Alena0704/Test-AQO/README.md

 <img alt="Distribution of degree column" src="some pictures/degree.png" />
 There are some more statistical information about this column (MCV):
 <img alt="Statistic info about degree column" src="some pictures/degree_statistics.png" />
+MCV statistics of degree column:
 <img alt="MCV statistics of degree column" src="some pictures/degree_mcv.png" />
+Extreme MCV statistics of degree column:
 <img alt="Extreme MCV statistics of degree column" src="some pictures/degree_extrem_mcv.png" />
 <img alt="Extreme MCV statistics of degree column" src="some pictures/degree_extrem_mcv1.png" />

 The most interesting distribution of this column by groups:
+Degree distribution for Group A:
 <img alt="Degree distribution for Group A" src="some pictures/degree_groupA.png" />
+Degree distribution for Group B:
 <img alt="Degree distribution for Group B" src="some pictures/degree_groupB.png" />
+Degree distribution for Group C:
 <img alt="Degree distribution for Group C" src="some pictures/degree_groupC.png" />
+Degree distribution for Group D:
 <img alt="Degree distribution for Group D" src="some pictures/degree_groupD.png" />
+Degree distribution for Group E:
 <img alt="Degree distribution for Group E" src="some pictures/degree_groupE.png" />

 ### The length of letters of essay (essay_text_len column)
 It also have nonuniform distribution, where we have a lot of students who didn't write essay.
 <img alt="Distribution of essay_text_len column" src="some pictures/essay_text_len.png" />
 There are some more statistical information about this column (MCV):
+Statistic info about essay_text_len column:
 <img alt="Statistic info about essay_text_len column" src="some pictures/essay_text_len_statistics.png" />
+MCV statistics of essay_text_len column:
 <img alt="MCV statistics of essay_text_len column" src="some pictures/essay_text_len_mcv.png" />
+Extreme MCV statistics of essay_text_len column:
 <img alt="Extreme MCV statistics of essay_text_len column" src="some pictures/essay_text_len_extreme_mcv.png" />
 <img alt="Extreme MCV statistics of essay_text_len column" src="some pictures/essay_text_len_extreme_mcv1.png" />

 It looks exciting to observe the distribution of the number of letters in the essay for some groups:
+Distribution of number of letter of essay for Group E:
 <img alt="Distribution of number of letter of essay for Group E" src="some pictures/len_text_groupE.png" />
+Distribution of number of letter of essay for Group D:
 <img alt="Distribution of number of letter of essay for Group D" src="some pictures/len_text_groupD.png" />
+Distribution of number of letter of essay for Group C:
 <img alt="Distribution of number of letter of essay for Group C" src="some pictures/len_text_groupC.png" />
+Distribution of number of letter of essay for Group B:
 <img alt="Distribution of number of letter of essay for Group B" src="some pictures/len_text_groupB.png" />
+Distribution of number of letter of essay for Group A:
 <img alt="Distribution of number of letter of essay for Group A" src="some pictures/len_text_groupA.png" />

 ### The mark about having preparation course students before taking exam